 There are many supporting organs, such as the liver, which helps by secreting enzymes that are necessary for the digestion of food.

-The human GI tract can be divided into two halves, namely, the upper GI tract and the lower GI tract.
+The human GI tract can be divided into two halves, namely:

 The upper GI consists of the following organs:

-The pharynx is enclosed in the neck and throat which functions as part of both the digestive system and the respiratory system.
+The pharynx is enclosed in the neck and functions as part of both the digestive system and the respiratory system.
 It protects the food from entering the trachea and lungs.

 A muscular tube-like structure that functions by carrying food to the stomach.
-Once the chewed food reaches the esophagus from the mouth, the action of swallowing becomes involuntary and is controlled by the esophagus.
+Once the chewed food reaches the oesophagus from the mouth, the action of swallowing becomes involuntary and is controlled by the oesophagus.

 This is where most of the digestion takes place.
 The stomach is a J-shaped bag-like organ that stores the food temporarily, breaks it down, mixes and churns it with enzymes and other digestive fluids and finally, passes it along to the small intestine.

 The lower GI consists of the following organs:

 The small intestine is a coiled thin tube, about 6 meters in length, where most of the absorption of nutrients takes place.
 Food is mixed with enzymes from the liver and the pancreas in the small intestine.
 The surfaces of the small intestine function by absorbing the nutrients from the food into the bloodstream, which carries them to the rest of the body.